Sumit189/Blind-Optics/README.md

 # Blind-Optics
-Being Blind should not be felt like a curse to humans.
-Using Machine Learning we can make great tools to help people with disabilities so that their life could become little easy.
-This app will help the blind people to hear the written text just by clicking image of it.
+Being blind should not be seen as a curse.
+Using Machine Learning we can make great tools to help people with disabilities so that their life could become a little easier.
+This app will help blind people to hear the written text just by clicking an image of it.